PC Engine SuperGrafx

 The PC Engine SuperGrafx (PCエンジンスーパーグラフィックス, Pī Shī Enjin SūpāGurafikkusu), also known as simply the SuperGrafx, is a fourth-generation home video game console manufactured by NEC Home Electronics and released in Japan in 1989.
 It is the successor system to the PC Engine, released two years prior.
-Originally known as the PC Engine 2 during production stages, it was purported as a true 16-bit home console, featuring improved graphics and audio capabilities over its predecessor.
+Originally known as the PC Engine 2 during production stages, it has improved graphics and audio capabilities over its predecessor.

 The console was rushed to market, released several months before its initial intended release date in 1990, only having modest updates to the hardware.
 With only six retail games released that took advantage of the console's hardware updates, the SuperGrafx was a commercial failure, selling only 75,000 units total.
 None of the hardware advancements it possessed were carried over to later PC Engine models, such as the Duo & the LD-ROM² PAC for the LaserActive.

 Hardware

 Compared to the PC Engine, the SuperGrafx has four times the amount of working RAM for the main CPU.
 Its main upgrade is an additional video chip with its own video RAM, with a priority controller chip, which allows the output of both video chips to be combined in various ways.
 This gives the SuperGrafx twice as many on-screen sprites as the original PC Engine and support for two independently scrolling background layers opposed to the PC Engine's single layer.